osteele/claude-chat-viewer/README.md

 ## Features

 - View Claude chat JSON exports in a readable format
+- Browse and select from multiple conversations (conversations.json support)
 - Support for code blocks with syntax highlighting
 - Download all code and artifacts as a zip file
 - Copy entire conversations with formatting preserved